Charging points are an efficient way of charging your electric car at home

 Vehicle to Grid (V2G) charging points are in their infancy, but will be big news going forward.

-These devices not only allow electricity to flow from your house into your car, but also the other way: out of your car into your house.
+These devices not only allow electricity to flow from your house into your car, but also the other way: out of your car into your house and even further out into the National Grid.

 3. Ten Reasons to Get a Charging Point